Want to be Seattle’s next mayor? Here are 10 challenges

 Dear potential candidates for mayor of Seattle,

-Do you unify instead of divide?
+Are you seeking to bring Seattle together for a post-COVID economic recovery?
 Do you seek solutions from data instead of Twitter?
 Do you have what it takes to manage 40 departments with 12,000 employees investing $6.5 billion?
 Do your stump speeches encourage good jobs to stay, instead of chasing them away?
 If yes, please toss your hat into the ring.

 Whatever you think of Mayor Jenny Durkan, she has been keeping city government afloat despite the colliding tidal waves of pandemic, recession and racial reckoning.

 What’s on the horizon?
-A choice: Sink into dysfunction as a divided city or help us row in the same direction to reach an inclusive economic recovery.
+A choice: Sink into dysfunction or row together toward an inclusive economic recovery.

 Policy experts at The Brookings Institution — outside our City Hall bubble — examined smart strategies for an equitable recovery, which inspired much of this Op-Ed.
 Big picture: If City Hall wants to steer clear of an unfair K-shaped recovery that will harm our residents, it must work with — instead of against — Seattle’s employers.
 Priorities include:

-∙ Seek common ground at City Hall.
+∙ Prioritize common ground at City Hall.
 If a mayor asks all council members to list their priorities, I believe they’ll find common ground in key areas.
 For example, we all agree we must revamp the expensive police union contract to address institutional racism and to reimagine public safety.
 Yet City Council is sucking up precious time flirting with a divisive proposal to give legal defenses to those who commit misdemeanor crimes.
-Mayors and council members must stay focused on shared goals, rather than doubling down on division.
+Mayors and council members should advance shared goals, rather than doubling down on division.
 Employers require stability and effectiveness from their government as a stable foundation upon which to risk their investments and expand their quality jobs for the Seattle residents who need them the most.

 ∙ Admit government cannot do it alone.
 Local government must continue its leadership during the COVID-19 crisis, but it cannot alone achieve an inclusive economic recovery.
 Government spending comprises only one-third or so of the economy.
 Only the private sector has the potential to provide widespread upward mobility that the public sector wants for more Seattle residents.

 ∙ Protect Seattle’s tax base.
-We need tax revenues from the business community to fund the basics (safety, roads, etc.) and services (food, affordable housing, etc.).
+We need tax revenues from the business community to fund the basics (safety, roads, etc.) and subsidies (food, affordable housing, etc.).
 Yet when elected officials demonize “business” and devise divisive proposals for public safety and homelessness, they alienate the same employers who form our tax base.
 With so many employees already working remotely, 2021 is the fork in the road for many employers to decide where to recover and rehire.
 To help all residents recover, we cannot afford to provoke employers to relocate to the suburbs.

 ∙ Radically reset recruitment.
 Seattle’s high cost of living requires that we retain and expand high-paying jobs.
 An equitable recovery requires more of those jobs for marginalized Seattleites.
 The next mayor must have the skill to encourage employers not only to stay within our city, but also to tap the talents of Seattle residents.
 Seattle companies, especially in our growing tech and real estate industries, must do better in recruiting and retaining women and people of color from Seattle.
 Requiring a four-year college degree for most jobs perpetuates the privilege of those with intergenerational wealth.
 Building on Mayor Durkan’s Promise Program, companies can work with community colleges on two-year degrees that provide the skills needed to enter upwardly mobile professions.
 Local tech companies and venture capital firms also need more diversity among their boards and managers which, in turn, hire more diversity.
 This is in everyone’s best interest because studies prove diverse companies do better.